DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/   apply.md

 **How to apply**:<br>
-If you are interested, please send the following information to aiforhealth@radboudumc.nl:
+If you are interested, please send the following information to <aiforhealth@radboudumc.nl>:

 - Motivation letter (max 1 A4).
 - CV (max 1 A4).